 The lab is always on the lookout for exceptional and highly motivated students/visitors across all levels (bachelor's, master's, doctoral, postdoctoral).
-If you are passionate about building the future of trustworthy human-AI symbiosis, and have a strong background in machine learning, computer science, or related fields please fill out this form.
+Our research sits at the intersection of theory and practice, focusing on foundational questions motivated by real-world impact—particularly in explainable AI, algorithmic recourse, neuro-symbolic systems, and machine metacognition.
+If this direction resonates with your interests and background in machine learning, computer science, or related fields, please fill out fill out this form.

 Amir-Hossein Karimi